dotnet/ClangSharp/README.md

-  generate-tests-xunit                   Basic tests validating size, blittability, and associated metadata should be generated for XUnit. generate-aggressive-inlining           [MethodImpl(MethodImplOptions.AggressiveInlining)] should be added to generated helper functions. generate-cpp-attributes                [CppAttributeList("")] should be generated to document the encountered C++ attributes. generate-file-scoped-namespaces        Namespaces should be scoped to the file to reduce nesting. generate-helper-types                  Code files should be generated for various helper attributes and declared transparent structs. generate-macro-bindings                Bindings for macro-definitions should be generated.
+  generate-tests-xunit                   Basic tests validating size, blittability, and associated metadata should be generated for XUnit. generate-aggressive-inlining           [MethodImpl(MethodImplOptions.AggressiveInlining)] should be added to generated helper functions. generate-cpp-attributes                [CppAttributeList("")] should be generated to document the encountered C++ attributes. generate-doc-includes                  &lt;include&gt; xml documentation tags should be generated for declarations. generate-file-scoped-namespaces        Namespaces should be scoped to the file to reduce nesting. generate-helper-types                  Code files should be generated for various helper attributes and declared transparent structs. generate-macro-bindings                Bindings for macro-definitions should be generated.
 This currently only works with value like macros and not function-like ones.